Provenance

 Beacon history

-/entropy/pulse/log — last 50 pulses with prev_hash chain.
+/entropy/pulse/log — recent pulses with their prev_hash chain.
 Walk the chain in one request.

 Your AI generated something.